willpotato/acad-24/README.md

 # acad-24
-Communal minecraft server website with friends.
+A simple website for my communal minecraft server with friends.